Cognigy/Documentation/docs/en/docs/ai/resources/agents/agents.md

 - If the Live Agent Account is already configured for your Organisation, then you will be able to create a [Live Agent Inbox]({{config.site_url}}live-agent/inboxes) and the [Agent Assist Flow]({{config.site_url}}ai/handover-providers/la-agent-assist-overview).

-- Selecting "Don't use Agent Assist" will not setup any additional resources.
+- Selecting **Don't use Agent Assist** will not setup any additional resources.

-- Selecting "Setup Agent Assist", a flow called "Agent Assist" with a simple say node will be created and assigned as your Agent Assist Flow.
+- Selecting **Setup Agent Assist**, a flow called **Agent Assist** with a simple say node will be created and assigned as your Agent Assist Flow.

 <img src="{{config.site_url}}ai/resources/images/agent_wizard_setup_liveagent_inbox.png" width="100%" style="margin-bottom: 5px">